 Picking your favorite barbecue in St. Louis is like trying to pick a favorite child: It’s (nearly) impossible.
 Salt + Smoke is a relative newcomer to the scene, but it’s managed to distinguish itself from the rest by crafting a menu that has something for everyone.
 The team behind the restaurant come from the fine-dining side of the restaurant world, and they’ve used that to their advantage.
 Classic barbecue platters are available, but so are more innovative dishes like the brisket sandwich with burnt-end mayo and tobacco onions, or the fried housemade pickles with flax seed mayo.
 Salt + Smoke’s brisket may very well be the best in town, and the pro move is to ask for the fatty cut — or, even better, burnt ends if they have them.

 Burger: Mac's Local Eats

 Chris McKenzie has long been known in the St. Louis food community for his dedication to pushing people to eat locally, thanks to his meat shares and CSAs.
 When he announced he would be opening a burger joint inside a local bar, Tamm Avenue Grill, diners didn’t know what to expect — but the industry pros did.
-The result is quite likely the best burger in all of St. Louis.
+The result, Mac's Local Eats, is quite likely the best burger in all of St. Louis.
 McKenzie’s burger has not only all the marks of the best diner burgers, like the thin patty being cooked until ultra-crispy, but also a certain je ne sais quoi that comes from dry-aging.
 That’s right, this is a dry-aged diner burger, made from the best cuts of the animal.
 Simply put, it’s the best diner burger ever made.